ForPairs

 Optional

-You don't have to memorise these optimisations to use ForPairs
+You don't have to memorise these optimisations to use ForPairs, but it

 can be helpful if you have a performance problem.